pretix/pretix-docs/docs/topics/taxes.md

 Check the box next to "Use EU reverse charge taxation rules" and select your country from the "Merchant country" dropdown menu.

 If you enable the reverse charge feature and specify your merchant country, then the following process will be performed whenever an order is placed:

- - The user will first be presented with the “normal” prices (net or gross, as configured).
+ 1. The user will first be presented with the “normal” prices (net or gross, as configured).
- - The user adds a product to their cart.
+ 2. The user adds a product to their cart.
     The cart will at this point always show gross prices including taxes.
- - In the next step, the user can enter an invoice address.
+ 3. In the next step, the user can enter an invoice address.
 Tax will be removed from the price if one of the following statements is true:
     - The invoice address is in a non-EU country.
     - The invoice address is a business address in an EU-country different from the merchant country **and** has a valid VAT ID.
-     In this second case, a reverse charge note will be added to the invoice.
+     In this case, a reverse charge note will be added to the invoice.

 VAT IDs are validated against the EU's validation web service.
 Should that service be unavailable, the user needs to pay VAT tax and reclaim the taxes at a later point in time with their government.